SpenceKonde/ATTinyCore/avr/extras/ATtiny_26.md

 16 |  0x0010 | TIMER0_CAPT_vect     | Timer/Counter1 Capture Event
 17 |  0x0011 | TIMER1_COMPD_vect    | Timer/Counter1 Compare Match D
 18 |  0x0012 | FAULT_PROTECTION_vect| Timer/Counter1 Fault Protection

+## In conclusion
+These parts are realy, really, bad.
+There is a reason that there are three followon versions to it.
+The followon (x61A) to the followon (x61) is old and unpopular.
+The only redeeming value this line had (the x61A is stil weird, and it's PCINTs still only had one vector and it still only had one PWM capable timer - plus it's timer0 was wacky too in different ways) was an ADC that blew the rest of the non-megaAVR parts out of the water, and in practical conditions was on a par with the best megaAVR ones (sure, it "only" went to 32x gain, not 200x gain like megaAVR did later on - with 1.1v bandgap that would mean a 50 uV per lsb.
+Do you think those megaAVR parts with differential ADCs had a prayer of that being above the noise floor?
+I suspect the 32x gain of the 861(A) was, in practice, comparable in terms of how many readable bits could be achieved in real-world condions.
+I say the same about the 841's 100x gain, especially seeing as it didn't have a separate analog supply pin/)